minthanthtoo/myanmar-collation-stats/README.md

 * Dependent vowels (v) and independent vowels(V)
 * Medials (M)
 * Finals (F)
+* Symbols (each has special sort order)

 Further reading can be found here:<br/>
 ["Representing myanmar in Unicode - Unicode Consortium"](http://unicode.org/notes/tn11)

 Input
 =====
-It read all _.list_ files under `[project dir]/data/wordlists/`.<br/>
-Currently the input files must be only wordlists commented out by _#_ character
+Currently this module can read only simple word lists.<br/>
+The word list must express each word in a single line.<br/>
+You can write comments,starting each line with a _#_ character.<br/>
+The input file must be extended with `.list` and shoud be under `<project-dir>/data/wordlists/`.<br/>

 Output
 ======
 <h4>Analysis</h4>
-It show analysis result of each file in a separate file whose filename has been extended by ".analyzed.txt".<br/>
+Analysis result of each source file is printed in a separate file whose filename has been extended by ".analyzed.txt".<br/>
 Analysis result shows -

 * Words and word count